Antrikshy/antrikshy.github.io/_drafts/countdown.md

 ---
 layout: post
-title: "Implement A Countdown From A Specified Time In HTML With JavaScript"
+title: "Write A Simple Countdown Timer In JavaScript"
-permalink: "implement-a-countdown-from-a-specified-time-in-html-with-javascript"
+permalink: "write-a-simple-countdown-timer-in-javascript"
 ---

 There are libraries for all kinds of countdowns (from a specified time or leading up to a specific time or date) that you can use in your website's front-end.
 For **my chess timer project**, I wanted my own timer for several reasons: